djaodjin/djaodjin-saas/README.md

 To test payment through [Stripe](https://stripe.com/):

-1. Verify the Stripe API version you are using in the Stripe dashboard.

-    API Version: 2014-03-28

-2. Add your Stripe keys in the credentials file.
+1. Add your Stripe keys in the credentials file.

     STRIPE_PUB_KEY = "_your_stripe_public_api_key_"
     STRIPE_PRIV_KEY = "_your_stripe_private_api_key_"

-3. This Django App does not send notification e-mails itself.
+2. This Django App does not send notification e-mails itself.
 All major updates that would result in a e-mail sent trigger signals though.
 It is straightforward to send e-mails on a signal trigger in the main Django project.
 We provide sample e-mail templates here in the